zoltan-baba/devcenter-sandbox/_articles/en/testing/exporting-to-test-reports-from-custom-script-steps.md

     weight: 3

 ---
 [Test Reports](/testing/test-reports/) allows you to view all your test results in a convenient way.
 By default, only four Steps support the Test Reports feature.
-However, you can export the test results of other Steps to Test Reports via custom Script Steps.
+However, there is a limited support for exporting your test results to Test Reports via custom Script Steps.
+The limitation is that you can only export image files this way - for example, screenshots of UI tests.

 Here's what you need to do:

 1. Deploy the test results in the correct directories.
 2. Make sure every test run has its own `test-info.json` file, with a test name.